 Before Cleaning Car Leather

 While I could have used much more dramatic before and after pictures as I have on other pages of this site, these pictures represent what I consider the situation in which most of you will find yourselves; dirty, but not excessively dirty.
 At one of my other car leather upholstery cleaning pages, you can see a more dramatic before an after picture I took while cleaning the leather in a Lexus RX.

 "I get it Darren, most leather cleaners suck and I am tired of the disappointment, can you tell me what you use so I can get these same level of results!"

 Glad you finally asked!

-Interestingly, and probably not completely surprising at this point is that the product I use for these results isn't an actual car leather cleaner, but a heavy duty All-purpose cleaner that is labeled as a super degreaser...but don't be misled!
-This is literally what I use professionally and hold tight as one of my favorite secrets of my success in the ability to clean leather upholstery unlike much of my competitors.
+Interestingly, and probably not completely surprising at this point is that the product I use for these results isn't an actual car leather cleaner, but a an all-purpose cleaner that is a concentrate and can be custom blended to the desired strength of cleaning power you need.

 I have had countless customers stand in amazement as they behold their leather upholstery they had no idea could be cleaned to this level of clean once again!